 Pluripotent stem cells hold great promise as potential novel therapies for various intractable human diseases.
 However, to fulfill this promise, the stem cell field must evolve more efficiently from basic discovery to translational and therapeutic applications.
 The SCTL will build upon the knowledge gained from the first phase of the RMP (see below) to address current gaps in the stem cell field.
 Currently, there are few robust tools, technologies, protocols and paradigms that exist to enable researchers to reproducibly and efficiently generate relevant cell types at desirable quantity, purity and functionality.

 The SCTL is designed to tackle top scientific and technological problems, including significant biological unknowns, that currently impede therapeutic use of induced pluripotent stem cells (iPSCs) — adult cells reprogrammed to behave similarly to embryonic stem cells — and to rapidly deliver the resulting protocols, standards, data, tools and molecules to the broader scientific community.

-- Establish detailed Quality Control (QC) standards to define differentiated cell types and pluripotency
+- Establish detailed Quality Control (QC) standards to define human pluripotency and differentiated cell types

 - Develop methods to assess heterogeneity in cultured cells derived from iPSCs